DevRel-Foundation/.github/profile/README.md

 * [dev-rel.org](https://dev-rel.org): Official website for the Developer Relations Foundation.
 * [Charter][charter]: Official charter document for the Developer Relations Foundation.
 * [Code of Conduct][Code of Conduct]: Standards and guidelines for contributing to the Developer Relations Foundation.
+* [LF Antitrust Policies][LF Antitrust Policies]: policies that participants must adhere to when participating in DRF-related meetings, communication channels, or forums.
+* [Playbook][Playbook]: Operational Guidelines.
+It includes how community participants can submit new proposals, where and how these proposals are discussed via community calls, and the community calls roles and responsibilities.

 ## Get involved